joemoose/psiops/docs/combat.md

 !!! example

-	An operator crouches behind a 55-gallon drum.
+	An operator crouches behind a concrete barrier.
 The cover is rated hard, granting *advantage* on defense rolls and reducing damage by 1 point.
-The operator wears tier-3 ballistic body armor (3 armor rating) and a helmet (+1 armor), resulting in a damage reduction of *3* rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the personal protective system’s 3-point damage-reduction maximum.
+The operator wears heavy ballistic body armor (3 armor) and a helmet (+1 armor), resulting in a damage reduction of *3* rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the 3-point damage-reduction cap.
 If hit by hostile fire, the total damage reduction would be 3 (armor) + 1 (hard cover) = 4 points.

 	Continuing the example, assume the operator is attacked with a flamethrower.
 Ballistic body armor and helmets do not reduce this type of damage, but hard cover still does.
 The total damage reduction would be 1 point.

 ## Suppressing Fire

-When you attack an enemy with a ranged weapon, you can instead lay down *suppressing fire*.
-This consumes **1 ammo**, deals no damage, and forces the target to dive for cover and remain pinned down until their next combat round.

-Suppressing fire affects all enemies in the targeted zone.
-You can’t suppress targets in the **same** zone as you.
+Instead of making a ranged attack, you can lay down *suppressing fire* on a *zone*.

+Suppressing fire saturates a *zone* with automatic fire, forcing targets to keep their heads down and take cover.
+It automatically affects **all** targets within the *zone*, friend or foe.
 See [Zones](zones.md).

-If a suppressed enemy takes any action that makes them visible to you, you can make an immediate **free attack** with *advantage* that interrupts their turn.
-This free attack’s damage isn’t reduced by cover.
-Unless opponents are fanatical or mindless, suppressed targets will generally remain pinned down behind cover.
+Only automatic weapons, including assault rifles, SMGs, machine guns, and similar weapons, can provide suppressing fire.

+- Suppressing fire requires **no** *attack roll*.
+- Suppressing fire deals **no** damage.
+- Suppressing fire consumes **1** ammo.
+- You cannot suppress the *zone* you occupy.

+All affected creatures are pinned for their combat round.
+Pinned targets generally remain behind cover and avoid exposing themselves unless they have no other choice or are fanatical or mindless.

+If a pinned target becomes visible to you, for example, by attacking or moving out of cover, you may immediately interrupt their turn to make a **free attack with advantage** against them.

 ## Neural Weapons